CleanroomMC/cleanroom-website/docs/groovy-script/mods/pedestalcrafting/pedestal_crafting.md

 ## Description

-Converts a variable number of input items into a single output item.
+Converts a number of 2+ inputs into a single output item.
 The recipe can be customized with various particles.

 ## Identifier